ntmoore/ntmoore.github.io/notes/notes.md

 ## Other Letters

+I fell off the roof of a Sauna/Office I'm building.
+I had minimal injury.
+I don't feel great about how lucky I was.
+[Here's a letter](Falling_off_a_roof.md) I wrote, motivated in part by a [Kelly Latimore Icon] (https://kellylatimoreicons.com/).

 I have Celiac Disease, an auto-immune disease that is triggered by the gluten in Rye, Barley, or Wheat.
 I attend a Catholic parish in Winona.
 [Here's a letter](Wheat_and_communion.md) I sent to the Bishop relating to their insistance on using wheat-containing communion bread.

 Going in for a colonoscopy?
 [Don't bring your pistol.](guns_and_colonoscopy.md)  Not joking.